rocknegi/Obsidian-backup/GDR/Introduction.md

 - Actuators and controllers for joint movements
 - Computer and complex software systems for decision making and control
 - Sensor system for the measurement of the robot state and its environment

+ ## Definition: Service Robot / Personal Robot
+ - A robot which operates semi or fully autonomously to perform services useful to the well being of humans and equipment excluding manufacturing operations
+  [World Robotics 2003]

+  ## Application Areas
+  - Industrial robots
+  -  In construction
+  -  Entertainment
+  -  Elderly care
+  -  Medical operations like surgeries